-Specialists for Green and Alternative Funerals and Woodland Burials in Manchester, Cheshire, Merseyside and South Lancashire.
+Independent funeral directors.
+Specialists for Green and Alternative Funerals and Woodland Burials in Manchester, Cheshire and South Lancashire.

 Also we believe in same sex care.
-So it will be Rosie that takes care physically of your late grandma, mum, wife/partner, daughter, or sister.
+So it will be Rosie that takes care physically of your late mum, partner, wife, civil partner, grandma, daughter or sister.

 We understand that lives are busy at this time and that there is lots to do.
 Therefore through appointment we can visit you at home, if you wish, to take arrangements and give you a no-commitment estimate.
-Alternatively you can visit us at our funeral home in South Manchester.
+Alternatively you can visit us at the funeral home in Chorlton, South Manchester.

-We are an independent company and not part of any funeral directing chains.
+Natural Endings began eleven years ago in 2005.
+We are proud to be an independent funeral directors and not part of any corporate funeral chains.

-Rosie Grant first became involved with funerals in 1995.
+Rosie Grant is Natural Endings director.
+She first became involved with funerals in 1995.
 Whilst nursing her terminally ill mum Zoe she began, at Zoe’s request, to look into options for her funeral.
 When the time came friends made the coffin, they had the funeral in a thatched barn and she was buried in a woodland burial ground with a hawthorn tree planted on her grave.

 “We found that by having a very personal funeral in a venue where we could take our time was a very cathartic experience.
 It was a wonderful day, full of sadness but with great love and pride too.
 It helped us all immensely”